discretize/discretize-guides/builds/guardian/power-firebrand/index.md

 </p>

 - <Skill name="Tome of Justice"/> (F1):

-  - <MissingSkill name="chapterscorchedaftermath"/> is a ticking AoE, good for single target and great for AoE DPS, provides fire field so make sure to use it before the fight to stack some might
+  - <Skill name="chapterscorchedaftermath"/> is a ticking AoE, good for single target and great for AoE DPS, provides fire field so make sure to use it before the fight to stack some might
-  - <MissingSkill name="epilogue ashes of the just"/> makes your surrounding allies inflict <Condition name="Burning"/> - worth using as precast
+  - <Skill name="epilogue ashes of the just"/> makes your surrounding allies inflict <Condition name="Burning"/> - worth using as precast
-  - <MissingSkill name="Chapter 3: Heated Rebuke"/> is an AoE pull (150 defiance bar damage)
+  - <Skill name="Chapter 3: Heated Rebuke"/> is an AoE pull (150 defiance bar damage)
   - Often these skills are used as an opener

 - <Skill name="Tome of Resolve"/> (F2):

   - Skill 2 is a party condition cleanse
   - Skill 3 grants <Boon name="Vigor"/>, <Boon name="Regeneration"/> and <Boon name="Swiftness"/>
   - Skill 4 is a good party heal
   - Skill 5 increases healing on allies for 8s by 33% and converts up to 5 conditions to boons

 - <Skill name="Tome of Courage"/> (F3):

   - Skill 1 grants <Boon name="Stability"/> and <Boon name="Swiftness"/>
   - Skill 3 is a 5s reflect
   - Skill 4 grants <Boon name="Resistance"/> and breaks stun